staticdeploy/staticdeploy/website/docs/getting-started-overview.md

 Apps are groups of entrypoints.
 Apps define a default configuration to be used for entrypoints which don't define one.

-Apps can be created manually from StaticDeploy's management console, or automatically when deploying a bundle with the `deploy` command of the StaticDeploy cli.
+Apps can be created manually from StaticDeploy's Management Console, or automatically when deploying a bundle with the `deploy` command of the StaticDeploy CLI.

 ## Reaching the goals